Culture of Silence: Overcoming the cultural barriers of mental illness

 Trust yourself.
 You’re probably the best judge of the difficulties you may face in your cultural community.
 While it’s important to get help for yourself and help loved ones try to understand what you’re going through, only you can decide who, when, and how much to tell those around you about your condition.

-Doing your own research.
-Information on the internet, books, and magazines can further your understanding of mental health.
-Chat rooms and message boards on mental health concerns may also help you get in touch with a more supportive community—possibly with people from a similar background to yours, who have been in your shoes and understand what you’re going through.
+Seek and ye shall find.
+Studies suggest one in five North Americans has been touched by some type of mental illness.
+Countless resources out there—books, internet sites, magazines, and videos—can help you connect to valuable information.
+Chat rooms and message boards on mental health concerns may also help you get in touch with a more supportive community—possibly even of people from your cultural background—who’ve been in your shoes and understand what you’re going through.